dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Lean Process

-A Lean Process focuses on maximizing value while minimizing waste.
+A Lean Process focuses on ==maximizing value while minimizing waste==.
 In business analysis, Lean thinking can influence the way requirements are gathered and prioritized, focusing on features that add the most value for the customer or business.

 ### Lifecycle